dalalbhargav07/Dalhousie---Machine-Learning-with-Big-Data/Assignment 1 - Animal Dataset Classification/README.md

 3. Cattle (20%)
 <br />
 Other information about the dataset:<br />
-* Number of instances: 5135
+1. Number of instances: 5135 <br />
-* Number of features: 25
+2. Number of features: 25 <br />
-* Number of classes: 3
+3. Number of classes: 3
 <br />
 Useful Python packages:
 * **Numpy:** multidimensional arrays, vector and matrix operations